NecipAkgz/vscode-code-autocomplete/README.md

 [TabNine](https://www.tabnine.com) client (all-language autocomplete) for the VS Code.

-&#x26a0; This is not official TabNine extension for VS Code.
-You can find official TabNine extension here: [tabnine-vscode](https://github.com/codota/tabnine-vscode).
-I created this extension to change some things to meet my needs, you can take a look at the [CHANGELOG](https://github.com/svipas/vscode-code-autocomplete/blob/master/CHANGELOG.md) to know what was changed.
-I personally recommend to use official TabNine extension.

 [TabNine](https://www.tabnine.com) features:

 - Uses deep learning to help you write code faster.